 3. Retention and Replenishment

-So, your customers made their first purchase, discount code or not.
+So, your customer made their first purchase.
 Is this where your job is done?

 Of course not!
 You cannot build a successful business without customer retention (without repeaters, that is).